Being appointed guardian of a loved one is a serious responsibility. As guardian, you are in charge of your loved one's well-...Read more

 Whatever the reason for leaving your children unequal shares, the important thing is to discuss your reasoning with the children.
 Sit down with them and explain your decision-making process.
 If you feel like the conversation could be difficult and contentious, you could hire a mediator to help facilitate the discussion.

 Your children may be understanding of your decision, but if you are worried about one child challenging your will after you die, you may want to take additional steps:

 - Draft your will and estate plan with the assistance of an attorney and make sure it is properly executed.
+Find an attorney near you.
 To avoid accusations of undue influence, do not involve any of your children in the process.

 - Explain in detail your reasoning in your estate planning document and make it clear that it is your decision and not the influence of the child who is receiving more.